kadamiec/vscode-salesforce-query-editor/README.md

 - Inside the app, one the account page you can manage all your subscriptions and licenses.
 You can choose to cancel your subscription, and activate/deactivate licenses.

-Obs: The payment is handled by Stripe and therefore it is secure.
-It was implemented using Stripe Elements and you can read more about it here https://stripe.com/en-ie/payments/elements
+Obs: The payment system is implemented using Stripe Elements.
+You can read more about it here https://stripe.com/en-ie/payments/elements

 # How to Use